nerfstudio-project/nerfstudio/docs/developer_guides/viewer/viewer_control.md

 ```

 ## Double-click Callbacks
 We forward *double* clicks inside the viewer to the ViewerControl object, which you can use to interact with the scene.
 To do this, register a callback using `register_click_cb()`.
+The click is defined to be a ray that starts at the camera origin and passes through the click point on the screen, in world coordinates.

 ```python
 from nerfstudio.viewer.server.viewer_elements import ViewerControl,ViewerClick